 9.2 We, or our data processors on our behalf, will store all the personal information, including your login and user details (where applicable), on our secure servers.

 9.3 All electronic transactions that you make via the Site and that are processed by our third party payment service provider will be encrypted using industry standard encryption technology.
 This technology will encrypt all of your credit card numbers so that they cannot be read as the information travels over the internet.

 9.4 Notwithstanding clause 9.3 above, data transmission over the internet is inherently insecure and susceptible to unauthorised access and interception, and we cannot guarantee the security of data sent over the internet.

 The servers used to process your information are situated in the UK, however we collect data from wherever users are situated.
 The information that we collect may therefore be transferred to the UK from any other country in which you may be located and will be subject to UK data protection laws rather than the laws of the country in which you are resident.

 11. YOUR RIGHTS

 11.1 You are entitled to know what personal data we hold about you and you may ask us to make any necessary changes to ensure that it is accurate and kept up to date.
-If you wish to do this, please contact us using the information provided above in Section 1.
+If you wish to do this, please contact us using the information provided above.